ovh/docs/pages/cloud/dedicated/activate-port-firewall-soft-win/guide.en-gb.md

 ![Step7_02](images/step7_02.PNG){.thumbnail}

-You can then make changes to the security of the new rule you have created.
+You can then make changes to the settings of the new rule you have created.

 ## Go further